Skip to main content

 Hornado

-Whole roasted pig, a specialty in the highlands, often served with llapingachos, mote (hominy), and a variety of side dishes.
+Whole roasted pig, a highlands specialty, usually served with llapingachos, mote (hominy), and an assortment of sides.

 Cuy